Zbigniew Kruszyński: Coventry City

 After a deal to move back to Germany fell through, Kruszyński remained in England and signed for Premiership club Coventry City in September 1993.
 He made just three appearances and departed the club in December 1993.

 Peterborough United

 After a proposed move to Second Division club Birmingham City failed to materialise, Kruszyński joined First Division club Peterborough United in December 1993.
 He managed just five appearances before departing London Road.

-Non-league football
+Non-League football

-Kruszyński dropped into non-league football in 1994 and played for Oxford City, St Albans City, Hayes, Chertsey Town and Kingstonian before retiring in 1997.
+Kruszyński dropped into non-League football in 1994 and played for Oxford City, St Albans City, Hayes, Crawley Town, Chertsey Town and Kingstonian before retiring in 1997.

 International career

 Kruszyński represented Poland at U18 level and was part of the team which finished third at the 1978 European U18 Championship.
 Kruszyński's decision to play club football in Germany in 1979 effectively ended his international career, due to citizenship issues.

 Coaching career

 Since 2001, Kruszyński has coached youth players at his coaching school in Ohio, United States.
 At one time, the school had links with Spanish club Barcelona.